carbon-language/carbon-lang/docs/design/generics/details.md

 function body.
 Contrast this with making the type a template argument, where you could just use `Type` instead of an interface and it will work as long as the function is only called with types that allow the definition of the function to compile.
-You are still allowed to declare templated type arguments as having an interface type, and this will add a requirement that the type satisfy the interface independent of whether that is needed to compile the function body, but it is strictly optional.
+FIXME: You are still allowed to declare templated type arguments as having an interface type, and this will add a requirement that the type satisfy the interface independent of whether that is needed to compile the function body, but it is strictly optional.
 You might still do this to get clearer error messages, document expectations, or express that a type has certain semantics beyond what is captured in its member function names and signatures).